SylvanXD/firecrawl/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[Bug] "
+title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---

-**Describe the Bug**
+**Describe the bug**
-Provide a clear and concise description of what the bug is.
+A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the issue:
+Steps to reproduce the behavior:
-1. Configure the environment or settings with '...'
+1. Go to '...'
-2. Run the command '...'
-3. Observe the error or unexpected output at '...'
-4. Log output/error message
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

-**Expected Behavior**
+**Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots or copies of the command line output to help explain the issue.
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

-**Environment (please complete the following information):**
+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
-- OS: [e.g. macOS, Linux, Windows]
+ - OS: [e.g. iOS8.1]
-- Deployment Type: [Cloud (firecrawl.dev) / Self-hosted]
-- Firecrawl Version: [e.g. 1.2.3]
+ - Browser [e.g. stock browser, safari]
-- Node.js Version: [e.g. 14.x]
+ - Version [e.g. 22]

-**Logs**
-If applicable, include detailed logs to help understand the problem.

-**Additional Context**
+**Additional context**
-Add any other context about the problem here, such as configuration specifics, network conditions, data volumes, etc.
+Add any other context about the problem here.